ON THE ROAD ARIZONA

 Payson is easy for desert travelers to overlook since so many of them head further north and east to higher elevation destinations on the Mogollon Rim and in the national forests.
 Many visitors stop for gas or a meal at the Bee Line or Pinon Cafe.
 But there are local attractions, hiking trails and nearby campgrounds that are good reasons to stick around for a day, a weekend or longer.

 The town also hosts one of Arizona’s longest running events, the Payson Rodeo.
-It started in 1884 with roping and riding events and for a time was held on Main Street, when it was known as the August Doin’s.
-Payson boasts it’s the world’s Longest Continuously Operating Rodeo.
-Prescott Rodeo backers dispute that but the record seems unclear on equestrian and cowboy competitions from 136 years ago.
+It started in 1884 with roping and riding events.
+It was held on Main Street, when it was known as the August Doin’s.

 A more recent Payson event is the Old Time Fiddle & Acoustic

-Since then I haven't spent much time in Payson, except for passing through on dozens of trips to somewhere else.
+Celebration that's been entertaining Arizonans for a half century.
+It is staged in September at Green Valley Park.
+It's a delightful small town festival of fiddle and bluegrass music.
+I haven't spent much time in Payson, except for passing through on dozens of trips to somewhere else.
 I returned to explore Payson a few years ago and I found much to like about the town.

 My first stop was at Green Valley Park, more than a mile west of State Route 87 at the end of Main Street.
 A half-mile walking path circles a lake with fountains and fishing.
 The park is also home to the Rim Country Museum, with an extensive collection of historical artifacts of Northern Gila County.